 We started late and commuted back to the same field.
 It was quickly finished and we took a much appreciated afternoon off.
 Plans, like always, changed several times over the course of the meal.
 Eventually, a last minute decision was made to try and leave that night.
 We drove across the island, music blasting.
 A bus delivered us across the Strait of Magellan and back to Punta Arenas later that night.

 The experience at Tres Hermanos was over.
 Thousands of sheep had been sorted and there was still two weeks until the work contract in Antarctica started.
 Legs itched and Patagonia called.
-I packed my tent and caught a bus north into the mountains.
+I packed my tent and caught a bus north to head into the mountains.